inaka/elvis_core/README.md

 ### User-defined rules

-The implementation of a new rule is a function that takes 3 arguments in the following order:
+The implementation of a new rule is a function that takes 2 arguments in the following order:

+1. `t:elvis_rule:t()`: the opaque rule to implement
 1. `t:elvis_config:config()`: the value of option `config` as found in the [configuration](#configuration),
-1. `t:elvis_file:file()`: the file to be analyzed,
-1. `t:erlang:map()`: a configuration map specific to your user-defined rule.

 This means you can define rules of your own (user-defined rules) as long as the functions that implement them respect this interface.